jameswyper/rupture/Status and Plan.md

 TODO

-Webrick Servlets - make existing do_method generic and call it Logging (debug) - add File / method / object references to each statement
+1. Webrick Servlets - make existing do_method generic and call it

+2. Logging (debug) - add File / method / object references to each statement

-Replace device properties with symbols
+3. Replace device properties with symbols

-Write method to start / stop all servers, including validation of device / service data
+4. Write method to start / stop all servers, including validation of device / service data

-Check out arguments list as hash, use symbols for that
+5. Check out arguments list as hash, use symbols for that

-allow PresentationURL to be overridden and not mounted write code to serve icons allow logging object to be overridden
+6.  allow PresentationURL to be overridden and not mounted
+7.  write code to serve icons
+8.  allow logging object to be overridden

-URLBase needs to be a property of the root device not the device
+9. URLBase needs to be a property of the root device not the device

-Sample application
+10. Sample application

-Copyright notices
+11. Copyright notices

-Test suite based on Sample application including devices / services that don't validate
+12. Test suite based on Sample application including devices / services that don't validate

-State variable setup and attaching to services
+13. State variable setup and attaching to services

-Actions / argument setup
+14. Actions / argument setup

-Events - moderator and subscriber threads need to be part of the root device.
+15. Events - moderator and subscriber threads need to be part of the root device.

+(notes)

 root will contain a list of Subscriptions and the event queue